Now we are going to look at 1 Peter, from about 2:18 through 3:18.

 “For all the law is fulfilled in one word, [even] in this; Thou shalt love thy neighbour as thyself.”

-“For you are all sons of God through faith in Christ Jesus.
+And note that in this letter something is pre-established in Gal 3 which says, “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”

-“A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.
+Yet the only specifically “new commandment” Jesus gave is in harmony with this one, and is found in John 13:34-35: “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.
 By this shall all [men] know that ye are my disciples, if ye have love one to another.”

 The Thayer’s defines the word “aponemos” based on extra-biblical usage in the works of Josephus and others, as meaning “(nemo to dispense a portion, to distribute), to assign, portion out” With a unique word that literally means “from-law”, which means “to assign, portion out” (Strong’s) the translation of “give” is not accurate.
 The word would better read “apportioning” or “apportion”.